-With the arms level, the SOKUTEIKI must slip inside entirely and smoothly inside the sleeves.

-The judogi sleeves must cover up the full arm including the wrist bone (head of the ulna).
+With the arms level, the sokuteiki must slip inside entirely and smoothly inside the sleeves.
+The judggi sleeves must cover up the full arm including the wrist bone (head of the ulna).
+The judoka are given one chance to adjust.